+APA FORMAT FOR IN-TEXT CITATIONS AND REFERENCES

-Bracken Business Communications Clinic APA Format for In-Text Citations and References APA format is used in business and the social sciences.
+APA format is used in business and the social sciences.
 It is the format you are most likely to encounter in the workplace after graduation, so we use it in the JJCBE.

 You must use APA format to give credit to the sources of information you used to create every paper and presentation.
-This is done by: - Using in-text citations within the text of your assignment, and - Listing all cited sources on a References page at the end of your assignment.
+This is done by:

+- Using in-text citations within the text of your assignment, and - Listing all cited sources on a References page at the end of your assignment.

 You must cite a source or reference when:

-- You use a direct quote, or

-- You paraphrase and use ideas, opinions, theories etc. that are not your own, or the information is not common knowledge.
-If you find information in more than three sources, it is considered common knowledge.
+- You use a direct quote, or - You paraphrase and use ideas, opinions, theories etc. that are not your own, or the information is not common knowledge.

 In-Text Citations

 In-Text Citation (direct quote)

-When quoting material directly, place the name(s) of the author(s), the publication date, and the specific page number or paragraph number for the reference within the parentheses.
+When quoting material directly in the text of your paper or presentation, place within the parentheses the name(s) of the author(s), the publication date, and the specific page number, paragraph number for webpages, or timestamp for video or podcast.

 With page number: (Smith, 2001, p.
 7).